Donald's Better Self

 Donald's Better Self is a 1938 Disney cartoon featuring Donald Duck.
-This 8 minute short premiered in March 1938, and it was distributed by RKO Radio Pictures.
+This 8 minute short premiered on March 10, 1938, and was distributed by RKO Radio Pictures.

+The cartoon puts Donald in the role of a child, rather than his usual status as an adult.
+The storyline was adapted from a planned Silly Symphony cartoon about a young boy.

 Plot

 Donald is fast asleep in his bed.
 As he turns in his sleep, his Conscience takes a form of its own beside him.
 She looks exactly like Donald, but wears a white robe and a golden halo.
 She also has a kinder and gentler voice than Donald.
 The Conscience tries to get Donald up and out of bed so he won't be late for school, but Donald's Anti-Conscience appears to keep Donald in bed.
 He has a different voice than Donald's and has a devil form with horns.
 He easily convinces Donald to stay in bed, but the Conscience wins out and walks with Donald to school.

 Along the way, Donald is tempted by the Anti-Conscience to skip out on school and go fishing instead.
 At the fishing hole, the Anti-Conscience pressures him to smoke a pipe, which causes him to get sick.
 Soon the Conscience arrives looking for Donald.
 She finds him sick, and she gets angry at the Anti-Conscience for Donald's misfortune.
 The Anti-Conscience soon realizes he's in trouble when he sees the Conscience behind him.
-"YOU!
-This is all your fault!" says the Conscience to the Anti-Conscience, who nervously convinces the Conscience not to hurt him.
+"You!!
+This is all your work!" says the Conscience to the Anti-Conscience, who nervously convinces the Conscience not to hurt him.
 The Conscience refuses, but after the Anti-Conscience deliberately tricks her, proceeds to fight the Anti-Conscience to teach him a lesson.
 Donald finally learns to do the right thing and go to school rather than give in to temptation.